wp-plugins/mk-simple-backups/readme.txt

 After installing and activating the Plugin, it will create a new page called "Backup" in the Backend.
 This page is nested within "Tools".

 = What does it do? =
-It allows you to create three simple Backups from your Backend: Active Theme, Database, Uploads.
-The generated Files can then be downloaded and stored on your local drives.
-After downloading, the plugin allows easy flushing of the server-side Files.
+It allows you to create simple Backups from your Backend containing: Active Theme, Database, Uploads.
+The generated Archive can then be downloaded and stored on your local drives.
+After downloading, the plugin allows easy flushing of the server-side files.

 = Can the Backups also be stored on the server? =
-It is not advised for two reasons: first) when your Hosting/Server breaks, a server-side backup might go down with it and second) the sql Dump contains usernames for your wordpress installation, it MUST NOT be permanently stored on the server
+It is not advised for two reasons: first) when your Hosting/Server breaks, a server-side backup might go down with it and second) the sql-dump contains usernames for your wordpress installation, it MUST NOT be permanently stored on the server

 == Screenshots ==

 1. Default View

 == Changelog ==

+= 0.6.1 =
+* Fixed minor language glitches
+* Fix for Blank File icon
+* Updated Read-me

+= 0.6 =
+* Simplified UI by shifting from single-action links to option-based form
+* Backup Name uses Site Name
+* Backup Name reflects contents
+* Moved blank file link to info section
+* Added plugin repository link to the footer
+* Updated Language Files (german, english)
+* Simplified Icons
+* Updated Screenshot
+* Updated Read-Me

 = 0.5 =
 * New Backup-Type: Attempt to backup only original Uploads, saving space and server-memory (Thumbs can be regenerated later, in most cases)